 With time, it has become apparent also that there is an additional fourth criterion: that the essentiality of any element is proved in all plants tested.

 The second criterion specifies the irreplaceability of any essential element.
-For example, sodium cannot be essential simply because it can substitute for some mode of action of potassium in plant nutrition (nutrients.ifas.ufl.edu ).
+Conversely, sodium cannot be essential simply because it can substitute for some mode of action of potassium in plant nutrition (nutrients.ifas.ufl.edu ).

 Moreover, the identification of any element as essential is preconditioned upon the availability of precise analytical methods of measurement.
 It is possible that certain chemical elements perform essential functions in plants but in extremely small concentrations which at the moment are undetectable.
 Likewise, the exclusion of some chemical elements in the culture medium or that it is indeed rendered unavailable to test plants during experimentation can be uncertain because of possible contamination (Epstein 1994; Hopkins 1999).